-The Link[TM] Capture Software 11.8 release includes a tools package with a number of binary tools that demonstrate the SmartNIC functionality.
+The Link-Capture[TM] Software 12.9 release includes a tools package with a number of binary tools that demonstrate the SmartNIC functionality.
 These tools are included:

-- adapterinfo (displays information about the SmartNIC) - capfileconvert (converts captured files to or from 3GD (Napatech Software Suite) format) - capfiledump (dumps a 3GD (Napatech Software Suite) capture file in humanly readable format) - capture (captures data to disk only applies to SmartNICs with a capture profile) - config (configures links, time stamp values and sensor alarm levels) - diagnostics (perform diagnostics on a SmartNIC) - latency (not used) - monitoring (queries the system port statistics) - nimconfig (reads/writes values from/to the memory of network interface modules) - ntinfo (collects information about the host buffer utilization once per second, and creates a host buffer utilization report) - ntlog (reads out the driver log) - ntpcap_capture (captures data received from a PCAP interface and stores it to disc in true PCAP file format.) - ntpcap replay (replays any captured PCAP or PCAPNG file) - ntpl (sends NTPL code to a certain network stream) - osmode (creates a virtual network device on top of 3GD (Napatech Software Suite)) - pktgen (performs traffic generation does not apply to NT200A01-2×100 running on the capture image nor to NT40E3-4-PTP running on the capture image) - pps_basic (synchronizes the SmartNIC against a PPS signal does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_endrun (synchronizes the SmartNIC against a PPS signal from an EndRun Præcis Cf CDMA receiver or an EndRun Præcis II CDMA receiver does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_oregano (synchronizes the SmartNIC against a PPS signal from an Oregano SYN1588 PCIe NIC does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_os (synchronizes the SmartNIC against a PPS signal using OS time as input does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_ptp (enables PPS on all SmartNICs configured to run PPS does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_symmetricom (synchronizes the SmartNIC against a PPS signal from a Microsemi SyncServer® does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - productinfo (displays product information about a SmartNIC) - profiling (queries the system for profiling data) - ptp_port_config (reads/writes values of selected PTP port parameters does not apply to Intel® PAC with Intel® Arria® 10 GX FPGA) - readproperty (queries the properties of the Napatech Software Suite) - replay (transmits a file with captured traffic does not apply to NT200A01-2×100 running on the capture image nor to NT40E3-4-PTP running on the capture image) - supportinfo (dumps system information for support purposes) - throughput (captures to server memory and shows the throughput) - vpd (reads/writes VPD (vital product data) user data)
+- adapterinfo (displays information about the SmartNIC) - capfileconvert (converts captured files to or from Napatech Link-CaptureTM Software format) - capfiledump (dumps a Napatech Link-Capture[TM] Software capture file in humanly readable format) - capture (captures data to disk) - config (configures links, time stamp values and sensor alarm levels) - diagnostics (perform diagnostics on a SmartNIC) - latency (not used) - monitoring (queries the system port statistics) - nimconfig (reads/writes values from/to the memory of network interface modules) - ntinfo (collects information about the host buffer utilization once per second, and creates a host buffer utilization report) - ntlog (reads out the driver log) - ntpcap_capture (captures data received from a PCAP interface and stores it to disc in true PCAP file format.) - ntpcap replay (replays any captured PCAP or PCAPNG file) - ntpl (sends NTPL code to a certain network stream) - osmode (creates a virtual network device on top of Napatech Link-Capture[TM] Software Software) - pktgen (performs traffic generation does not apply to NT40A11 running on the capture image nor to NT40E3-4-PTP running on the capture image) - pps_basic (synchronizes the SmartNIC against a PPS signal does not apply to NT50B01 nor to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_endrun (synchronizes the SmartNIC against a PPS signal from an EndRun Præcis Cf CDMA receiver or an EndRun Præcis II CDMA receiver - does not apply to NT50B01 nor to Intel[®] PAC with Intel[®] Arria[®] 10 GX FPGA) - pps_oregano (synchronizes the SmartNIC against a PPS signal from an Oregano SYN1588 PCIe NIC does not apply to NT50B01 nor to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_os (synchronizes the SmartNIC against a PPS signal using OS time as input does not apply to NT50B01 nor to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_ptp (enables PPS on all SmartNICs configured to run PPS does not apply to NT50B01 nor to Intel® PAC with Intel® Arria® 10 GX FPGA) - pps_symmetricom (synchronizes the SmartNIC against a PPS signal from a Microsemi SyncServer® - does not apply to NT50B01 nor to Intel® PAC with Intel® Arria® 10 GX FPGA) - productinfo (displays product information about a SmartNIC) - profiling (queries the system for profiling data) - ptp_port_config (reads/writes values of selected PTP port parameters does not apply to NT50B01 nor to Intel® PAC with Intel® Arria® 10 GX FPGA) - readproperty (queries the properties of Napatech Link-Capture $^{\text{\tiny TM}}$ Software) - replay (transmits a file with captured traffic does not apply to NT40A11 running on the capture image nor to NT40E3-4-PTP running on the capture image) - setup wizard (configures the Napatech Link-CaptureTM Software) - supportinfo (dumps system information for support purposes) - throughput (captures to server memory and shows the throughput) - vpd (reads/writes VPD (vital product data) user data)